 Where all the ‘relevant energy efficiency improvements’ for the property have been made (or there are none that can be made) and the property remains sub-standard

 If all the recommendations shown on the EPC have been completed and the property still doesn’t achieve the minimum rating, the property will be exempt and as such will need registering.

-Where a recommended measure is not a “relevant energy efficiency improvement” because the cost of purchasing and installing it cannot be wholly financed at no cost to the landlord
+Where a recommended measure is not a “relevant energy efficiency improvement” because the cost of purchasing and installing it exceeds £3,500

-If the landlord cannot make any recommendations to bring the property up to the minimum rating at no cost to the landlord the property can be registered as exempt.
+From 1 April 2019, if the landlord cannot make any recommendations to bring the property up to the minimum rating after spending up to £3,500 (the “cost cap”) either wholly financed by the landlord or partly financed by finance arrangements (see below) and the landlord, the property can be registered as exempt.

-Funding to ensure the improvements are at no cost can be obtained from various sources:
+Funding towards the improvements can be obtained from various sources:

 - A Green Deal Plan